singingwolfboy/flask-dance/docs/consumers.rst

       automatically loads credentials for the OAuth provider (if the user has already gone through the OAuth dance).

-   .. automethod:: flask_dance.consumer.OAuth2ConsumerBlueprint.token_getter
+   .. automethod:: token_getter
-   .. automethod:: flask_dance.consumer.OAuth2ConsumerBlueprint.token_setter
+   .. automethod:: token_setter
-   .. automethod:: flask_dance.consumer.OAuth2ConsumerBlueprint.token_deleter
+   .. automethod:: token_deleter
-   .. autoattribute:: flask_dance.consumer.OAuth2ConsumerBlueprint.token
+   .. autoattribute:: token

-   .. automethod:: flask_dance.consumer.OAuth2ConsumerBlueprint.logged_in
+   .. automethod:: logged_in